The Relationship Between Jew and Gentile in Scripture

 Paul, the author of Ephesians, was not meaning to disparage nor discourage Gentiles by reminding them of the terrible plight of their past alienation.
 But rather, he was helping them to come into a deeper understanding of the amazing blessings available to them.

-Jews had a means of accessing the Lord, whereas the Gentiles were not even able to enter His presence.
+At the beginning, Jews had a means of accessing the Lord.
+Whereas the Gentiles were not even able to enter His presence.
 They had neither the law, nor the covenants, nor the prophets to guide them.

 The nations were left to either “seek God, and perhaps feel their way toward him and find him” (Acts 17:27) as Rahab, Ruth, and Naaman did, or to choose to remain in their sin and idolatry.